Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 After a lot of tidying up the css code to simplify the styles and reuse some of them, the stylesheet is now much smaller than it was originally.

+The design of this project meets the user stories as follows:

+1. Download new music by Ewan James. - This can be done by going to the 'Downloads' page of the website and clicking on either the Apple Store or Googleplay links.
+2. Receive email newsletters about Ewan James. - This would be done by going to the 'Signup' page of the website and filling in the form, then submitting.
+This link is not yet live though.
+Each page of the site has a banner inviting the user to signup as well.
+3. Find out more about Ewan James and his equipment. - This information is all in the 'About' page which is Ewan's history plus what guitar and equipment he uses.
+4. Watch videos by Ewan James. - The home page has a youtube video on it (but this was disabled in the media statements for mobiles in the css due to time and experience constraints).
+5. Buy official merchandise and ticket. - This section could be added in the future fairly easily once merchandise is available.

 ## DEPLOYMENT

 I've deployed my site on **GitHub Pages** which can be viewed at the following URL: https://leeabrown24.github.io/MP1-Ewan-James-Music/.